Advanced Programming in R

-- You will have an overview of various methods to bring (big) data into shape (e.g., by using the popular “dplyr” package).
-This knowledge will enable you to create publication-quality graphics from only a few lines of code (presentation and practical exercises).
+- You will have an overview of various methods to bring (big) data into shape (e.g., by using popular packages such as data.table and dplyr).

-- You will be capable of employing effective loop structures beyond the scope of regular — and very slow! — for-loop constructs including the parallelization of computationally expensive tasks and utilizing the extensive connectivity between R and C++ (practical exercises).
+- You will be familiar with the use of effective loop structures beyond the scope of regular—and very slow!—for-loop constructs by including the parallelizing of computationally demanding tasks and utilizing the extensive connectivity between R and C++.

 Proficiency in English at the B2 level of competency is required.